Supporting higher education for all students.

 - Provide proof of legal blindness.
 Verification should be in the form of a statement from a state rehabilitation agency, an ophthalmologist, or an optometrist.

 - Provide proof of U.S. citizenship or legal residency.
 Verification should be in the form of a passport, birth certificate, naturalization papers, or proof of legal residency.

 - Provide documentation of academic achievement via copies of school transcripts.

 - Include three letters of recommendation.
 Two letters should attest to your academic skills.
 Each letter must include the name, address, and telephone number of the person writing the reference.

-In 2020—following a rigorous application process that considered both academic excellence and community engagement—we awarded 12 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
-Additionally, three graduate students received merit scholarships to support their continuing education.
+In 2023—following a rigorous application process that considered both academic excellence and community engagement—we awarded 10 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
+Additionally, five graduate students received merit scholarships to support their continuing education.